tomnaylor/Produciton-Ex-Website/README.md

 ## Testing
-* I want to hear feedback from current users of the software
-* I want to find examples of prices for a similar size event
-* I want to try a demo before I agree to buy
-* I want a quick way to sign up
-* I want to view some how-to videos / guides
-* I want to easily get in touch if I have any questions
-* I want to know how resilient the software is and how it works on a green-field festival site
-* I want to feel assured that the software will be supported for years to come
-* I want the website to work flawlessly, as proof of the software itself

 ### Manual Testing
 I have preformed manual tests on a number of browsers and devices to cover most scenarious and feel assured the website works as intended for all visitors.
 This included using google dev tools to simulate different screen sizes and using a real android and apple phone.

-#### Navigation across platforms
+#### Navigation menu
 I want the navigation items to have a margin around them so they stand apart; the internal links to scroll smoothly to the corresponding section; and on mobile the menu to slide out of view behing a hanburger icon.

 I tested the navigation on mobile with chrome and safari and on desktop with chrome, edge and firefox, also using the browsers developer tools.
 The navigation in desktop and mobile views worked across all the devices although the scroll speed seems to differ slightly.

 #### Current user testimonials
 I wanted to give feedback and information on current clients but not take up too much space on scree.
 For this reason I choose to use a popup when the user hovered over the clients logo.
-To do this I
+To do this I first tried a mouseover javascript trigger.
+When tested the popup text toggled on and off everytime the mouse moved.
+The intended outcome was for the text to appear when you entered the logo box and hide again once you've left the text description.

+To achieve this I used a mouseenter event to open it and a mouse leave to close the popup.
+This worked, but only on the first client.
+I used [this advice](https://stackoverflow.com/questions/50793136/javascript-click-function-only-works-on-first-element) to adapt the code to work for each client.

-#### Sign up form
+#### Sign up and contact forms

-#### Contact form

-#### Video guides
+The UX of the form was tested across the devices above, which included the styling of the placeholder text and the position of the lable relative to the input element.
+All browsers and devices rendered the form in the expected way.

+Both forms were tested across the browsers and devices:

+* Required inputs were left empty to check if the form could be submitted.
+* Email, phone and date inputs were tested with invalid entries.
+* Valid form submitted to check the method and action are correct.

+All form imputs worked as expected, the form did not submit when required inputs were empty, but the phone input allowed any character.
+I used the regex pattern option taken from [this site](https://martinwolf.org/before-2018/blog/2015/04/html5-telephone-input-validation/) to validate the input.

 ### Discovered Bugs